LucasGuerraCavalcante/syntax-wizard-dark-theme/README.md

 My problem with some themes is my dislike for some specific colors (which is completely subjective).
 I particularly hate yellow and orange, which are unfortunately very common for representing strings.
 I don't like white either, I don't know why but it sometimes feels "out of context" to me.
 Also, I think that a dark theme should have a really dark background, something close to black feels more pleasing to me.

-And I 💜 purple on dark backgrounds.
+And I 💜 💚 purple and green on dark backgrounds.

 So guided by these subjective personal tastes that no one cares about, I started it...